Lover, Leaver: Background

 The song had been performed in a live setting throughout 2018.
 The song's studio version was first released on September 24, 2018, almost a month ahead of its respective album, Anthem of the Peaceful Army, as a promotional song.
 It was the third promotional song to be released from the album, after single "When the Curtain Falls" and track "Watching Over".

 The song was co-written by all four members of the band, and recorded in 2018 in Blackbird Studios in Nashville and Rustbelt Studios in Royal Oak, Michigan.
 Two incarnations of the song exist; "Lover, Leaver" a three-minute version of the song later released as the band's third single from the album, and "Lover, Leaver (Taker, Believer)", a six-minute version of the song, with an extended psychedelic jamming/improvisational outro.
 Both versions are available on the digital version of the album, while the physical album release only contains the extended version as track number five.

 Themes and composition

 Journalists described the song's genre as hard rock, with having classic rock influences.
 Musically, it was described as having "crunch guitars" and "psychedelic melodies".
 Josh Kiszka's vocals were described as "emotive crooning" with moments of "skyscraping falsetto".
 Lyrically, the song covers topics commonly covered in classic rock – love of a woman, and dealings with the devil.

 Reception

-Loudwire ranked the song as the ninth best hard rock song of 2018.
+Loudwire ranked the song as the ninth-best hard rock song of 2018.
 The website also noted that live performances had generally received a positive response from crowds as well.

+In 2020, the song won "Outstanding National Single" from the Detroit Music Awards.